sidnand/sidnand/README.md

 ### Bit About Myself

-- I am a Science at The University of British Columbia planning to major in Statistics 🎓
+- I am a Science student at The University of British Columbia planning to major in Statistics 🎓
 - I've been coding since I was 14; first learned JavaScript 💻

 ### Languages & Tools I Enjoy